bnossum/midgetv/README.md

     tests in simulation using Verilator
  -  Passes RISC-V rv32i/rv32im/rv32imc/rv32Zifence/rm32Zicsr compliance
     tests using an `icebreaker` board
- -  Due to the above; complience with RV32I (version 2.1), with standard extensions M, C, Zicsr and Zifence (all version 2.0)
+ -  Due to the above; compliance with RV32I (version 2.1), with standard extensions M, C, Zicsr and Zifence (all version 2.0)
  -  Can be targeted to all ICE40 devices that have EBR ram
  -  Support for SRAM in ICE40 devices that have SRAM